An insight into version control management in DevOps

 When it comes to DevOps success, robust version control solutions utilized to their maximum potential are crucial.
 Let’s briefly go through the fundamentals of version control for the purpose of clarity.

-Many other names have been coined for version control systems (Version Control Systems).
+Many other names have been coined for version control systems.
 No matter what you call it, it serves the same purpose: to save and track changes to projects across time.
 You have theoretically utilized a version control system if you have ever used file names like “DevOpsOnesheetFinalVersionMK2.pdf”.

 Branches can be created from the primary project “trunk” in order to test modifications independently of the original codebase.
 These can be “merged” back into the main project after testing and verification are complete.
 With this kind of version control in place, different programmers can work on the same project at the same time without causing dependency problems or interfering with each other’s progress.